 The aim is to provide health education, targeted hearing testing and free access to ear specialists.

 Although the Ear Bus does occasionally screen older children, the focus is predominately on younger children.

-“Hearing is so important in those younger first years of life because a lot of speech and development happens, and if they can’t hear in the classroom then they can’t learn."
+“Hearing is so important in those younger first years of life.
+A lot of speech and development happens, and if they can’t hear in the classroom then they can’t learn."

 “So, fixing that hearing before they start school makes all the difference,” she said.

-The Ear Bus contains a soundproof booth, which allows for regular hearing screening as well as ear health checks and clinical testing.
+The Ear Bus contains a soundproof booth.
+It allows for regular hearing screening as well as ear health checks and clinical testing.

 When testing the target age group of pre-primary to Year 6, audiologists are checking for conditions like otitis media.

 Fun also plays a part in the Ear Bus’s work.

 There are two puppets used to demonstrate correct sneezing techniques, and games are part of the screening and education processes.